BeardOverflow/msi-ec/docs/device_support_guide.md

 9. Here you should see a table of all the values your Embedded Chip has in its memory.

 > [!CAUTION]
 > **Do not attempt to edit the memory manually.
-Writing the wrong the values to the wrong addresses will DAMAGE YOUR HARDWARE or even BRICK YOUR DEVICE!
+Writing the wrong values to the wrong addresses will DAMAGE YOUR HARDWARE or even BRICK YOUR DEVICE!
 This can't be reversed by resetting the EC or BIOS.**

 ![not apply changes](pics/support_guide/not_apply_changes.png)